felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 > -- James Clear, *Atomic Habits*

 I ordered my copy of *[The DevOps Handbook](https://amzn.to/4clZUMF)* in 2019.
-I finished it on August 6, 2022.
-For those keeping count, that means three years of lead time.
-What happened?
+Spoiler alert: I finished it on August 6, 2022.
+What happened for it to take me so long?

 The [Dunning-Kruger
 effect](https://simple.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect)